venantius/droplet/README.md

 ------------
 Droplet is a Python library for sampling, sketching and summarizing massive data streams.
 More information can be found on the [wiki](https://github.com/venantius/droplet/wiki).

+Current status is PRE-ALPHA.
+Do not expect anything to work.

 Contents
 --------
 Samplers: